Jan 21 2016, 1:30pm:

 The iPhone will now verify the email account info.

 You may get a pop up window saying: Can’t connect using SSL.
 Would you like to try without SSL? – select ‘YES’.
-Be patient as this can be a slow process.

 9. When the account is created, go back into the settings and under ‘Outgoing Mail Server’, SMTP, select the server you just added and set ‘Use SSL’ to OFF.